We work for provinces, communes, companies and consortia. Below is a selection of our clients.

 Pension organisation PGGM manages a corporate art collection.
 The expansion of the headquarters and the implementation of a new workplace strategy were taken as an opportunity to sharpen the art policy.
 PGGM asked QKunst to formulate this policy and accompany its implementation.

 QKunst has a long-term relationship with the province of Gelderland.
-Team member Judith de Bruij works as an art consultant for the province on site one day a week.
-Among other things, she is responsible for advice on management, communication, registrations and loans for use.
+A QKunst team member works as an art consultant for the province on site three day a week and is responsible for advice on management, communication, registrations and loans for use.

 With an extensive renovation and changes within the organisation ahead, the province of South-Holland developed a new art policy.
 QKunst helps with the implementation of the policy, working closely together with the provincial art commission.